Skip to Main Content

 (r) “Modification” means a decision by a physician reviewer that part of the requested treatment or service is not medically necessary.

-(s) “Prospective review” means any utilization review conducted, except for utilization review conducted during an inpatient stay, prior to the delivery of the requested medical services
+(t) “Prospective review” means any utilization review conducted, except for utilization review conducted during an inpatient stay, prior to the delivery of the requested medical services.

-(t) “Request for authorization” means a written request for a specific course of proposed medical treatment.
+(u) “Request for authorization” means a written request for a specific course of proposed medical treatment that meets all of the following criteria:

-(3) The request for authorization must be signed by the treating physician and may be mailed, faxed or e-mailed to, if designated, the address, fax number, or e-mail address designated by the claims administrator for this purpose.
+(3) The request for authorization must be signed by the treating physician and may be mailed, faxed, or, if available, sent electronically through the use of an encrypted email system or via electronic data interchange (EDI) to the address, fax number, e-mail address, or clearinghouse designated by the claims administrator under section 9781(d)(5) for this purpose.
 By agreement of the parties, the treating physician may submit the request for authorization with an electronic signature.

-(v) “Reviewer” means a medical doctor, doctor of osteopathy, psychologist, acupuncturist, optometrist, dentist, podiatrist, or chiropractic practitioner licensed by any state or the District of Columbia, competent to evaluate the specific clinical issues involved in medical treatment services, where these services are within the scope of the reviewer's practice.
+(w)(1) “Reviewer” or “physician reviewer” means a medical doctor, doctor of osteopathy, psychologist, acupuncturist, optometrist, dentist, podiatrist, or chiropractic practitioner licensed by any state or the District of Columbia, competent to evaluate the specific clinical issues involved in medical treatment services, where these services are within the scope of the reviewer's or physician reviewer's practice.

-(w) “Utilization review decision” means a decision pursuant to Labor Code section 4610 to approve, modify, delay, or deny, a treatment recommendation or recommendations by a physician prior to, retrospectively, or concurrent with the provision of medical treatment services pursuant to Labor Code sections 4600 or 5402(c).
+(y) “Utilization review decision” means a decision pursuant to Labor Code section 4610 to approve, modify, or deny, a treatment recommendation or recommendations by a physician prior to, retrospectively, or concurrent with the provision of medical treatment services pursuant to Labor Code sections 4600 or 5402(c).

-(y) “Utilization review process” means utilization management functions that prospectively, retrospectively, or concurrently review and approve, modify, delay, or deny, based in whole or in part on medical necessity to cure or relieve, treatment recommendations by physicians, as defined in Labor Code section 3209.3, prior to, retrospectively, or concurrent with the provision of medical treatment services pursuant to Labor Code section 4600.
-The utilization review process begins when the completed DWC Form RFA, or a request for authorization accepted as complete under section 9792.9.1(c)(2), is first received by the claims administrator, or in the case of prior authorization, when the treating physician satisfies the conditions described in the utilization review plan for prior authorization.
+(aa) “Utilization review process” means utilization management functions that prospectively, retrospectively, or concurrently review and approve, modify, or deny, based in whole or in part on medical necessity to cure or relieve, treatment recommendations by physicians, as defined in Labor Code section 3209.3, prior to, retrospectively, or concurrent with the provision of medical treatment services pursuant to Labor Code section 4600.
+The utilization review process begins when a completed request for authorization, or a request for authorization accepted as complete under section 9792.9.1(b), is first received by the claims administrator, or in the case of prior authorization, when the treating physician satisfies the conditions described in the utilization review plan for prior authorization.

-(z) “Written” includes a communication transmitted by facsimile or in paper form.
-Electronic mail may be used by agreement of the parties although an employee's health records shall not be transmitted via electronic mail.
+(bb) “Written” includes a communication transmitted by facsimile or in paper form.
+Electronic mail or electronic data interchange (EDI) may be used by agreement of the parties although an employee's health records shall not be transmitted via electronic mail or by EDI, unless sent through the use of an encrypted electronic mail or EDI system.

 Note: Authority cited: Sections 133, 4603.5 and 5307.3, Labor Code.
 Reference: Sections 3209.3, 4062, 4600, 4600.4, 4604.5, 4610 and 4610.5, Labor Code.